cdl-geneseo/geneseo-dictionary/B/Brodie-rat.md

 # Brodie rat

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brodie rat

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 n.
 38% of people surveyed identified this term as students who frequent Brodie.
 See also ''Brodie-ite''.S99 NN: Identified by students, but shown to be falling out of usage in speech.Fall 2008-Term is falling out of use in favor of term &quot;Brodie-kid&quot;.31% of those surveyed correctly identified this term, showing it is becoming obsolete. -K. Andryshak, 2012